 - a.
-Where the cause is incapacitating illness: - i. a medical note cannot be required. - ii. if a student chooses to provide a medical note, the University of Alberta Medical Statement Form may be downloaded from the Online Services section of www.registrarsoffice.ualberta.ca - Faculties may request other adequate documentation such as a Faculty specific form or a statutory declaration. - In other cases, including domestic affliction or religious conviction, adequate documentation must be provided to substantiate the reason for an absence. - c.
+Where the cause is incapacitating illness: - i. a medical note cannot be required. - ii. if a student chooses to provide a medical note, the University of Alberta Medical Statement Form may be downloaded from the Online Services section of www.registrarsoffice.ualberta.ca - iii.
+Faculties may request other adequate documentation such as a Faculty specific form or a statutory declaration. - In other cases, including domestic affliction or religious conviction, adequate documentation must be provided to substantiate the reason for an absence. - c.
 A deferred exam will not be approved if a student - has not been in regular attendance where attendance and/or participation are required, and/or, - excluding the final exam, has completed less than half of the assigned work. - d.
 Students with two or more deferred exams outstanding from a previous term may be required to reduce the number of courses in which they are registered. - e.
-The student must seek the approval of the dean or designate of the student's Faculty on the application for a deferred final exam, If approved, students should refer to §23.5.6 for details on writing deferred exams: - In the case of an approved application for deferred final exam, the student's Faculty will inform the Department responsible for the course of the approved deferred exam.
-The Department will then notify the instructor; - g.
-Payment of the required fee will normally be made at the time of approval of the application for deferral but must be made no later than two weeks after approval.
-Refer to §22.2.8 for details on where to pay fees and to §22.2.12 for fees for special services.
+The student must seek the approval of the dean or designate of the student's Faculty on the application for a deferred final exam, If approved, students should refer to §23.5.6 for details on writing deferred exams. - f.
+In the case of an approved application for deferred final exam, the student's Faculty will inform the Department responsible for the course of the approved deferred exam.
+The Department will then notify the instructor.